 In times of "Big Data", data scientists are in demand as experts: using methods from mathematics, computer science and statistics, they extract facts and knowledge from large amounts of data.
-Data science is still a young occupational field, and degree programmes in this field are rare in German-speaking countries.
+Data science is still a young occupational field.
 The interdisciplinary Master's programme in Data Science at the Hochschule Darmstadt is aimed at prospective students from the fields of Computer Science and Mathematics who want to specialise in this exciting new field.
+Admissions of interested persons from other fields is possible under the condition of suitable previous knowledge.
 You can find more detailed information on the programme at the website the Faculty of Mathematics and Natural sciences.

 Data Scientists are in great demand on the labour market.
 Graduates of the Master's programme encounter excellent job opportunities, for example as analysts, consultants, systems architects, in management and in science.
 They are needed in many industries, such as:

 - Management and organisational consulting, market research companies

 - Social media, telecommunications, online commerce and network management